Cambridge Research in Community Language Education Network: CRiCLE-Net

 Members of the CRiCLE network are well connected to the University's interdisciplinary research initiatives in Migration, Language Sciences and Public Policy.
 For research collaboration and consultancy, please get in touch (firstname.lastname@example.org).

 The governance of the network is supported by an executive committee, an international advisory panel, a school research advisory board and a working group.
-The network also plays an active role in supporting local schools and communities and serves as a research and resource centre for community language education in the East of England.
+The network also plays an active role in supporting local schools and communities and serves as a resource centre for community language education in the East of England.

 Community languages in the home